-Among our challenges in 2017 – digitizing old video tapes, movies, slides and presentations and weaving participant-made videos in today’s live events and conferences.
+Among our challenges – digitizing old video tapes, movies, slides and presentations and weaving participant-made videos in today’s live events and conferences.
 This special shoutout to organizers and participants at upcoming events covered on Planeta.com – let us know how to watch and encourage official and individual videos.

 Why Live Video

 Live video is a must-have for mainstreaming topical and timely issues, including biodiversity conservation (more about this later) and regional and topical tourism.
 It used to be ‘pictures or it didn’t happen.’
 Now it’s “Livestreaming video or it’s not happening.”

 Want to have a private, behind-closed-doors meeting?
 Fine, but don’t expect others to feel engaged.

 Those not in the room — remote participants — need to see as much as possible of what’s going on and contribute to the dialogue.
 Livestreaming combined with video archives is useful to participants who were in the room and now have the option of later viewing and sharing with friends and colleagues.
 Journalists and bloggers can easily embed the highlights for summaries.
 Event organizers need to ask: why not offer livestreaming video?

 When it comes to formal tourism events and seminars, imagine the impact if the organizers embraced livestreaming video and encouraged their participants to share.
 If the discussion is important enough, then invite remote participants to join the conversation.
 Closed room discussions simply are no longer responsible.
 (Comment)

 Social Web Challenge